SamuelMwasya/Bioinformatics_journey/README.md

 ## Career Vision

-To become a multidisciplinary Bioinformatician for developing mathematical models and innovative in technology and computation.
+To become a multidisciplinary Bioinformatician skilled in  developing mathematical models and innovativation in biology based technology and computation.

 ### Vision to be achieved during the Internship